 The Group is committed to maintaining a healthy and safe workplace for employees, and to preventing workplace injuries and illnesses.
+Safety inspections and spot checks across all departments were conducted periodically to review the safety and health issues.

 Providing a Safe Working Environment